Jump to topic

-Also known as a tooth fracture, a broken tooth is a break or a crack in the tooth's hard shell (enamel).
-A dentist or endodontist can diagnose a fractured tooth through a clinical examination and radiography (x-rays).
+A dentist or endodontist can diagnose a fractured tooth through a clinical examination and radiography (X-rays).

-Tooth fractures are encountered by dentists daily and happen more frequently in mandibular molars (back teeth).
+Tooth fractures are performed by general dentists daily and happen more frequently in mandibular molars (back teeth).
 They occur more often in patients over 40 years old and affect women more often than men.

-A broken tooth is a dental emergency if the patient is also experiencing pain or bleeding, a significant break beyond the tooth enamel, or if the tooth has been completely knocked out.
+A broken tooth is a dental emergency if you experience: pain or bleeding, a significant break beyond the tooth enamel, or a tooth that was completely knocked out.

-If these symptoms are present, the broken tooth is a dental emergency, and the patient should immediately go to an emergency dentist.
+If these symptoms are present, you should immediately go to an emergency dentist.

 In cases involving dental trauma, a severe impact can break the jaw.
-If the patient cannot bring their upper and lower teeth together when closing the mouth, they should see a dentist immediately or go to the emergency room.
+If you cannot bring your upper and lower teeth together when closing the mouth, see a dentist immediately or go to the emergency room.

-If there is no pain or bleeding and the tooth has only sustained a small amount of damage to the enamel, the patient may be able to wait for a day or so, as long as they practice proper oral hygiene.
+If there is no pain or bleeding and the tooth has only sustained a small amount of damage to the enamel, you can wait a day or so as long as you practice proper oral hygiene.

 If the tooth’s crack extends below the gum line, the tooth cannot be saved and will need to be extracted (removed).